Scanxiety in children

 - go to a soft play or park

 It may help to distract your child from their worries about their results by encouraging them to practice mindfulness.
 There are many resources that you can get for your child to help them be more mindful, including mindful colouring books, dot to dots and apps.

-It’s important to remember that the are tools to practice mindfulness, and are not a replacement for treatment for anxiety.
+It’s important to remember that there are tools to practice mindfulness, and they are not a replacement for treatment for anxiety.

 It’s important to remember that mindfulness will naturally be difficult to begin with, but it does get easier with practice.
 The key is to stick at it and keep trying – there’s no right or wrong way to practice mindfulness.